 Welsh by birth and optician by profession, Gaynor rode before she could walk and is fiercely passionate about all things equine.
 She fell in love with Newmarket when she came to the races 24 years ago and has now lived here for several years.
 She has been racing around the world, including Australia, France, Dubai and Wales!

 In his early life Richard was a journalist in East Anglia before moving into public relations, working mainly in London.
 He has lived in the Newmarket area for over 40 years and, with family connections to the world of horseracing, he has developed a keen interest in the bloodstock industry.

 Frankie spent her early life in show business, travelling the world, and then had a successful career in tourism and hospitality.
-She has been a qualified guide for over 10 years and is passionate about the history of Newmarket and how the ‘Home of British Horseracing’ developed.
+She has been a qualified Blue Badge Guide for over 15 years and is passionate about the history of Newmarket and how the ‘Home of British Horseracing’ developed.

 Al Basti Equiworld is the proud suppliers of feeds, feed supplements, veterinary medicines and other horse requisites to the equine industry.
 The company was established in 1998 and have quickly become pioneers in the equine industry.
 Al Basti have always recommended and introduced the best quality natural products which have shown a very good response from the market.

 Recently awarded 4 Red Stars by the AA, the independently-owned Bedford Lodge Hotel & Spa is one of only 67 hotels in the whole of the UK to be awarded the exclusive accolade.
 The Spa at Bedford Lodge Hotel opened in July of 2013 and has been recently named one of the top five most romantic retreats in the whole of the UK by the Good Spa Guide.
 The Spa was also a finalist in the 2015 Spa of the Year category in the prestigious Professional Beauty Awards.